 The School Attendance Officer will monitor attendance and punctuality daily through the school's management information system (SIMs).
-Where a student's attendance has been identified as a concern the parent / carer will be phoned on the first day of absence and we will actively seek to help the child return to school as soon as possible.
+Where a pupil's attendance has been identified as a concern the parent / carer will be phoned on the first day of absence and we will actively seek to help the child return to school as soon as possible.

 Form tutors will use SIMs to check daily attendance and punctuality and each week house points will be given to those with 100% attendance and punctuality.
-They will discuss concerns during tutor times and praise those with consistently high
+They will discuss concerns during tutor times and praise those with consistently high attendance or excellent punctuality and discuss concerns with those who are not meeting expectations.
+Tutors will discuss attendance and punctuality concerns with their HOYs at the fortnightly tutor briefings.

-Each week a report will be sent to the Achievement Leaders, HOYs and SLT Link for students whose attendance is 91-95% and for those that is 90% or below.
-When a student's attendance falls below 95% a letter will be sent to parents to make them aware.
-This will prompt a discussion with their tutor to ensure the student is aware of the implications to their learning and to ensure there are no barriers to learning.
-The pastoral team will contact parents to consider how we can work together to support the student attending school regularly moving forward if attendance continues to drop.
+Each week a report will be sent to the Achievement Leaders, HOYs and SLT Link for pupils whose attendance is 91-95% and for those that is 90% or below.
+When a pupil's attendance falls below 93% a letter will be sent to parents to make them aware.
+This will prompt a discussion with their tutor to ensure the pupil is aware of the implications to their learning and to ensure there are no barriers to learning.
+The pastoral team will contact parents to consider how we can work together to support the pupil attending school regularly moving forward if attendance continues to drop.

-When attendance drops to 90% or below, a student's attendance will be monitored daily by the Attendance Officer and the HOY and they may be referred to the Local Authority Attendance Officer for closer monitoring.
+When attendance drops to 90% or below, a pupil's attendance will be monitored daily by the Attendance Officer and the HOY, and they may be referred to the Local Authority Attendance Officer for closer monitoring.
 Parents / carers will be informed of their child's attendance and of the school's concern about its potential negative effects on the child's education.
-Parents / carers may be invited in to school to formulate an individual action plan and set targets for improved attendance.
-Where possible, we aim to avoid referrals to the Local Authority Attendance Officer, and would prefer to work directly with our families to ensure attendance improves, however, the Local Authority Attendance Officer will also monitor any child whose attendance falls below 90% and may be able to offer additional support where families are struggling to encourage their child to attend school.
+Parents / carers may be invited into school to formulate an individual action plan and set targets for improved attendance.
+Where possible, we aim to avoid referrals to the Local Authority Attendance Officer and would prefer to work directly with our families to offer support and ensure attendance improves.